Insanityandme/dotfiles/vim/bundle/YouCompleteMe/README.md

     **Download the latest version of `libclang`**.
 Clang is an open-source compiler that can compile C/C++/Objective-C/Objective-C++.
 The `libclang` library it provides is used to power the YCM semantic completion engine for those languages.
-YCM is designed to work with libclang version 3.6 or higher, but can in theory work with any 3.2+ version as well.
+YCM is designed to work with libclang version 3.8 or higher.

-    You can use the system libclang _only if you are sure it is version 3.3 or higher_, otherwise don't.
+    You can use the system libclang _only if you are sure it is version 3.8 or higher_, otherwise don't.
 Even if it is, we recommend using the [official binaries from llvm.org][clang-download] if at all possible.
 Make sure you download the correct archive file for your OS.